 Most women who have opted for intrauterine insemination have experienced minimal side effects of the procedure and found the treatment to be fairly painless.
 In case you may still have some concerns regarding the procedure it is always better to discuss your doubts in detail with your doctor for proper guidance and advise.

-Side-Effects of Intrauterine Insemination
+Side Effects of Intrauterine Insemination

 All medical procedures usually have some side effects or the other.
-Intrauterine insemination also can have certain side effects though most of the side effects are known to be minor.
+Intrauterine insemination can also have certain side effects though most of the side effects are known to be minor.

 In some cases, the doctor may prescribe fertility drugs to enhance the rate of success of the procedure.
 The fertility drugs tend to stimulate hyper ovulation wherein the ovaries release multiple eggs.
 Many of the side effects of IUI treatment may arise due to these fertility drugs rather than from the procedure itself.

-However, the side effects triggered by taking the fertility drugs are generally mild and vanish after the discontinuation of medication.
+However, the side effects triggered by taking the fertility drugs are generally mild and vanish after the discontinuation of the medication.
 Some of the IUI fertility treatment side effects can be:

 - Slight abdominal pain or mild cramping